wso2/docs-is/en/docs/learn/configuring-access-delegation-with-uma.md

 4. Navigate to the following URL in an incognito or private browser window to access the **Photo Viewer** application: <http://localhost.com:8080/photo-view>.

-5. Log in to the **Photo Viewer** application using Oliver's credentials and provide the requested consent.
+5. Log in to the **Photo Viewer** application using Alex's credentials and provide the requested consent.

 6. Click **View Album** to view the shared resources.